GraceKeane/GraphTheoryProject_G00359990/overview.md

 ### Important program files
 1) <b>thompson.py</b> - The class thompson.py contains all the rules for this project to work.
 It stores important functions which are used to determine does a certain regular expression match a given string.
 2) <b>testing.py</b> - This class used as a module so it can import thompson.py.
 It matches infix regular expressions to strings, the data in this class has been hardcoded.
 3) <b>prompt.py</b> - I have developed a class that allows for user input.
-When a regular expression and a string is entered, the program then (by the help of the import keyword) follows the rules applied in "thompson.py" and detremines does the regular expression match the string specified.
+When a regular expression and a string is entered, the program then (by the help of the import keyword) follows the rules applied in "thompson.py" and determines does the regular expression match the string specified.
-4) <b>project.py</b> - I added an additional class called "project.py" that shows a differant way to parse a regular expression from infix to postfix.
-I followed a youtube video to do this.
+4) <b>project.py</b> - I added an additional class called "project.py" that shows a different way to parse a regular expression from infix to postfix.
+I followed a YouTube video to do this.
 [Link](https://www.youtube.com/watch?v=cD6qkvOYL_o&t=15s)
 5) <b>finaltesting.py</b> - This class contains more tests relating to regular expressions and strings it imports "thompson.py" to do so.
 It carries out numerous tests using the assert keyword to test every operator e.g. | . * + ?
 6) <b>Help.py</b> - Allows users to learn how to use the program.
-Includes names of each class, command to use the class and a brief description of of what each class does.
+Includes names of each class, command to use the class and a brief description of what each class does.
 7) <b>VSCREADME.txt</b> - I created a README using visual studio code.
 8) <b>Thompson's expressions & descriptions</b> - Contains useful diagrams and descriptions of regular expression operators.
-I created most of these diagrams myself with the use of microsoft paint.
+I created most of these diagrams myself with the use of Microsoft paint.

 ## Algorithm
 ### Thompsons Construction
 Thompson construction was created by the famous computer scientist Ken Thompson.
 Thompson construction is a method of transforming a regular expression (regex) into an equivalent nondeterministic finite automaton (NFA).
 This NFA can be used to match strings to their corresponding regular expression.
 The algorithm works by splitting an expression into its corresponding subexpressions.
-Regex and NFA are two representations of formal languages.The algorithm works best by splitting an expression into its constituent subexpressions.
+Regex and NFA are two representations of formal languages.
+The algorithm works best by splitting an expression into its constituent subexpressions.

 ### Regular Expression<br>
 The concept of regular expressions arose in the 1950s when an American mathematician Stephen Cole Kleene formalized the description of a regular language.
 A regular expression (also called regex) is a string containing a series of characters, these special characters have a specific meaning.
 They are mainly used in search engines and many programming languages already provide regex capabilities either built-in or with the use of libraries.
 Essentially regular expressions are used as a search pattern for matching one or more characters within a string, therefore for this reason they are perfect for the implementation of this Graph Theory project.
 Some examples of regular expression operators are ? + | ^ . $ ( ) *